Frederick L. Villepigue

-Frederick L. Villepigue (1826–?) served as Secretary of State of Florida from July 1, 1853, to January 13, 1863.
+Frederick L. Villepigue (c.
+1826–?) was an American politician who served as Secretary of State of Florida from July 1, 1853, to January 13, 1863.

 Early life

 Villepigue was born in South Carolina.
 He was descended from a Frenchman, Francois Villepigue, who immigrated from France to Saint-Domingue, a French colony, in 1788, but was killed by his slaves in a slave rebellion in 1800 in the Haitian Revolution.
 Francois' wife received a last-minute warning and escaped with their two sons, arriving with Pierre Laurent Jumelle at Charleston, and settling in Camden, South Carolina.
 One of the Villepigues' sons, Paul Francis became a prominent merchant in Camden, and one of his seven children was Fredrick L. Villepigue.

 Villepigue graduated from South Carolina College and moved to Florida in the 1840s.
 The 1850 Census listed him as a 21-year-old lawyer living in Jefferson County.

 Florida Secretary of State

 Villepigue was appointed to fill the unexpired term of Charles W. Downing, Jr. as Secretary of State of Florida on July 1, 1853, and was elected to that post on July 25, 1853, serving until January 13, 1863.

 The 1860 Census listed Villepigue having a personal estate of $200.00.
 On April 19 of that year, he was married to Margaret Watson Armstrong, the eldest daughter of General James Watson Armstrong in the Presbyterian Church by the Rev. David Willis, in Macon, Georgia.
 Villepigue had one son, Harry, born in November 1863, and a daughter, Jeanne, born around 1861.